 DAY 10: SWAKOPMUND

-The GREENFIRE LODGE SWAKOPMUND provides the ideal location for exploring the town of Swakopmund with its beaches, markets, curio shops and huge variety of adventure options that include quad biking, sky diving, horse riding, dune boarding, and much more.
+Today guests have the full day for exploring the town of Swakopmund with its beaches, markets, curio shops and huge variety of adventure options that include quad biking, sky diving, dune boarding, and much more.
 On both nights here we enjoy restaurant meals getting the most out of town and all it has to offer (own expense).

 Meals: B (Lunch and Dinner own expense in town)